Lawsuit: EPA fails to enforce Chesapeake Bay pollution caps

 The litigation stems from an agreement among watershed states to fully implement a pollution-reduction plan by 2025.
 And while the bay’s health is improving, the suit accuses the EPA of allowing Pennsylvania and New York to lag behind.

 The so-called “pollution diet” sets limits in the bay for nitrogen and phosphorous as well as sediment.
-Much of that pollution comes from runoff from farms and cities and leads to oxygen dead zones that curtail animal and plant life.
+Much of that pollution comes from runoff from farms and cities and leads to low-oxygen dead zones that curtail animal and plant life.

+Dead zones have been shrinking.
+But Virginia Attorney General Mark Herring said the bay’s ongoing resurrection is being threatened by the EPA’s actions.

+“We have seen incredible positive change in the bay’s health: blue crabs, oysters, clams and so many other native animals and plants are flourishing,” he said.

 Pennsylvania’s plan to curtail runoff, as approved by the EPA in December, would meet 75% of its nitrogen reduction requirements by 2025, the suit claims.
 New York would achieve 66% of its nitrogen reduction goals.